-When you’re coming to the end of a teaching period, it can be hard to focus when you’ve got assignments due and exams to start preparing for.
+It can be hard to focus when you’ve got assignments due and exams to start preparing for down the line.
 If you find yourself in a study slump, we’ve got some tips to help lift yourself out of it and back to feeling motivated.

 Have a change of scenery